 What type of career can a student expect to develop after graduation?

-Once students graduate, they can develop a career in any of three areas; economic analysis and business both in the public and private sector, legal issues and political matters.
-I must add that the business market is becoming increasingly interested in students with a PLE profile, mainly because they are fitted to analyze data and obtain valuable information for companies.
+Once students graduate, they can develop a career in any of the four areas; economic analysis and business both in the public and private sector, legal issues and political matters.
+I must add that the business market is becoming increasingly interested in students with a PPLE profile, mainly because they are fitted to analyze data and obtain valuable information for companies.

 Could you share a piece of advice with future students?